 If you have an autoimmune disease, this herb may not be right for you, as it can stimulate your immune system.

-While astragalus makes a great herbal addition to your daily life for many reasons, many practitioners suggest alternating between adaptogens like astragalus every couple of months Pin It as opposed to staying on the same one long term.
+While astragalus makes a great herbal addition to your daily life for many reasons, many practitioners suggest alternating between adaptogens like astragalus every couple of months as opposed to staying on the same one long term.
 This alternating will help prevent your body from getting used to the effects of the adaptogens, a condition that can make the herbs less effective.

 As with any herbal supplement, speak to your doctor before taking astragalus to ensure it doesn’t pose a special risk for you.
 Less is generally more when it comes to herbal and traditional medicines, so try starting out on the lower end of the dose scale and adjust as necessary.
 Keep track of your body’s response to the herb, as that can help you determine if you’re taking the correct dosage.